strigon/MonikAI/README.md

 *Note: This program only works on Microsoft Windows 7, 8, 8.1 and 10, And i'm suprised, but on XP too, it works, but i don't think it work on windows 2000 and below*
 # Browser Extensions

-By default, Monika will only react to applications being started and entertain you with some idle chatter.
-If you want her to react to you browsing the web, you need to install the correct extension for your browser:
+~~By default, Monika will only react to applications being started and entertain you with some idle chatter.
+If you want her to react to you browsing the web, you need to install the correct extension for your browser:~~

-* Firefox: Tuto WIP, but the zip is here if you know how it
+* ~~Firefox: Tuto WIP, but the zip is here if you know how it~~
-* Chrome: WIP
+* ~~Chrome: WIP~~

+The browsers extension works of course not, because the code has been changed

 # Contributing